MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if the property doesn't exist or has a value of `$null` or `$false`.

-For example: `Get-Service | where -Not "DependentServices"`
+For example: `Get-Service | Where-Object -Not "DependentServices"`

 This parameter was introduced in Windows PowerShell 6.1.